 All vehicles.
 Vehicles over 7.5 Tonnes are not allowed to circulate in Lyon.

-Odd even emergency scheme
+Odd even emergency scheme and emergency low emission zone

 The scheme covers Lyon and Villeurbanne